 UK health officials are seeking to maintain public confidence in the AstraZeneca Covid-19 vaccine due to its potential link to blood clots.

-The decision to stop administering the AstraZeneca vaccine to this age group comes after the MHRA said the balance of risk for the jab is very favourable for older people, but is “more finely balanced” among younger groups, who do not tend to suffer serious illness from coronavirus.
+The decision to stop administering the AstraZeneca vaccine to people under 40 earlier this year came after the MHRA said the balance of risk for the jab is very favourable for older people, but is “more finely balanced” among younger age groups, who do not tend to suffer serious illness from coronavirus.

-Separately, a review by the European Medicines Agency (EMA) concluded that “unusual blood clots with low blood platelets should be listed as very rare side effects” of the Oxford/AstraZeneca vaccine.
+Separately, a review by the European Medicines Agency (EMA) concluded that “unusual blood clots with low blood platelets should be listed as very rare side effects” of the AstraZeneca vaccine.

 What are the side effects of the AstraZeneca vaccine?